Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Introduction

-Compositional data analysis (CoDA) is an analytical framework designed to handle compositional data that are positive vectors carrying relative information, such as proportions, that represent parts of a whole with a fixed sum \cite{Ait1986}.
-Such data is commonly found in geochemistry and atmospheric science.
-Transformations are needed to map the compositional data from the Aitchison simplex to the real space before conducting standard statistical analyses \cite{Ait1986}.
+Compositional data analysis (CoDA) is an analytical framework for handling compositional data, which are positive vectors carrying relative information that represent parts of a whole with a fixed sum, such as proportions \cite{Ait1986}.
+Such data frequently arise in fields like geochemistry and atmospheric science.
+Standard statistical analyses require compositional data to be transformed from the Aitchison simplex to real space \cite{Ait1986}.
 The centred log-ratio (CLR) transformation is widely used due to its interpretability and ability to preserve distances \cite{Ait1986}.

-Since life table death counts $d_{t,x}$ are non-negative, range between 0 and the life table radix, and naturally sum to the radix each year \cite{Oep2008}, they can be treated as compositional data.
-Forecasting $d_{t,x}$ using a log-linear approach often results in predicted values that vary independently across ages and fail to preserve the life table radix constraint \cite{Bgr2019}.
-This limitation can be addressed by leveraging the constant sum constraint inherent in the CoDA framework, which induces a natural covariance structure among components \cite{Bgr2019}.
+Since $d_{t,x}$ values are non-negative, range between 0 and the life table radix, and sum naturally to the radix each year \cite{Oep2008}, they can be treated as compositional data.
+Forecasting $d_{t,x}$ using a log-linear approach often produces predicted values that vary independently across ages and fail to preserve the life table radix constraint \cite{Bgr2019}.
+This limitation can be addressed within the CoDA framework, which leverages the constant-sum property to induce a natural covariance structure among components \cite{Bgr2019}.

-Oeppen’s \cite{Oep2008} pioneering work introduced a CoDA-based framework to mortality forecasting, analogous to the LC model, that focuses on forecasting the redistribution of the density of $d_{t,x}$.
-Within this framework, deaths are progressively redistributed from younger to older ages.
-Oeppen \cite{Oep2008} found that the multiple-decrement compositional forecasts by age and cause are not necessarily more pessimistic than single-decrement forecasts by age alone, thereby contradicting earlier findings based on mortality rates \cite{Wil1995}.